Chuckytuh/code-cookbook/assets/content/cookbook/Other/using-filesystem.md

 ### Check if FileSystem is available

-You can savely access the `sys`-package if you wrap the code with [conditional compilation](http://haxe.org/manual/lf-condition-compilation.html):
+You can safely access the `sys`-package if you wrap the code with [conditional compilation](http://haxe.org/manual/lf-condition-compilation.html):

 ```haxe
 #if sys